graphql/graphql-spec/Section 2 -- Language.md

   }
 }
 ```

+In this query, the `id`, `firstname`, and `lastname` fields form the selection
+set of the `user` field.
+The top-level selection set is `user`, but could also
+include other top-level fields.

 Field selections can be further composed to explicitly state all subfields of
 nested types.
 All queries must specify down to scalar fields.